FeedThisDev/gs-puppy/README.md

 # gs-puppy
-a tiny library for extracting google search results
+a tiny library for extracting google search results using PuppeteerSharp, HtmlAgilityPack, CSS Selectors